-In New York State, the physics curriculum is set by the New York State Core Curriculum (NYSCC), which includes the New York State Standards (NYSS).
-The purpose of the NYSCC, is to guide a teacher through the NYSS, in order to fully prepared their students to pass the New York State Regents examination.1 However in recent years the level of the Physics Regents has increased in areas such as the conceptual understanding of physics phenomena as well as the reading level of the exam.2 With the increased level of difficulty on the New York State Regents Exam in Physics, an alterative method in teaching may be utilized to help students attain a level of not only passing (65%), but a level of excellence (85%) on the examination as well as a higher level of understanding on the material being presented.
-One curriculum to address this is the Modeling Curricula for teaching high school physics, which was designed for the purpose of raising students conceptual understanding of physics.3
+In New York State, the physics curriculum is set by the New York State Core Curriculum (NYSCC), which includes the New York State Standards (NYSS)1.
+The purpose of the NYSCC, is to guide a teacher through the NYSS to fully prepare their students for the New York State Regents examination in physics.
+However, since 2000 the Physics Regents' Exam has increased in difficulty in areas like the conceptual understanding of physics phenomena as well as the reading level of the exam.2 With the increased level of difficulty on the New York State Regents Exam in Physics, nontraditional alterative methods of physics teaching should be considered to help students attain a level of not only passing (65%), but a level of excellence (85%) on the examination.
+With the incorporation of such alternative methods of physics teaching, students should attain a higher level of understanding.
+One curriculum that addresses some of these concerns is the Modeling Curricula for teaching high school physics, which was explicitly designed for the purpose of raising students' conceptual understanding of physics.3